|

 the necessary skills in an intermediate

-to give the less experienced student
+will not be prepared to give the less

-the attention and supervision necessary,
+experienced student the attention and

-and that puts both that
+supervision necessary, and that puts

-student, as well as the students sitting
+as well as the students sitting nearby,

-nearby, at a greater risk of getting
+at a greater risk of getting hurt.

 It isn't fair, because